j-brentt/translationApp/README.md

      ```py
    pip install PyQt6
    ```
-3. Upon cloning the respository from GitHub, all that needs to be done next is to run the
+3. Upon cloning the respository from GitHub, all that needs to be done next is to run the translationApplication.py script.

 ### Contact Information
-Email     - jabrent@icloud.com
+Email     - jabrent@icloud.com\
-/newline
 Repo Link - https://github.com/j-brentt/translationApp.git